 With Approved Food being able to purchase food at huge discounts, they can then sell the products forward to their own customers online.
 Offering customers a savings of up to 70% compared to RRP.

 Approved Food has a quantity limit on some products.
-This has been done to prevent market traders and wholesales taking advantage of the discounts.
-Approved Food wants to focus on passing the savings directly onto the consumer.
+This has been done to prevent market traders and wholesalers taking advantage of the discounts and allows the savings to be passed directly onto the consumer.

 What Can You Buy?